 2.Ducts are used as part of an approved smoke control system in accordance with Section 909 and where the use of a fire damper would interfere with the operation of a smoke control system.

-systems, have a required fire-resistance rating of 1 hour or less, are in areas of other than Group H and are in buildings equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or 903.3.1.2.
-For the purposes shall be a duct system for conveying supply, return or exhaust air as part of the structure’s HVAC system.
-Such a duct system shall be constructed of sheet steel not less than No. 26 gage thickness and shall be continuous from the air handling appliance or equipment to the air outlet
+3.Such walls are penetrated by fully ducted HVAC systems, have a required fire-resistance rating of 1 hour or less, are in areas of other than Group H and are in buildings equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or 903.3.1.2.
+For the purposes of this exception, a fully ducted HVAC system shall be a duct system for conveying supply, return or exhaust air as part of the structure’s HVAC system.
+Such a duct system shall be constructed of sheet steel not less than No. 26 gage thickness and shall be continuous from the air handling appliance or equipment to the air outlet and inlet terminals.
+Flexible air connectors shall be permitted in the following locations:

+3.1.Nonmetal flex connections shall be permitted at the duct connection to the air handling unit or equipment located within the mechanical room in accordance with Section 603.9 of the Florida Building Code, Mechanical.

+3.2.Nonmetal flex connections shall be permitted from an overhead metal duct to a ceiling diffuser within the same room in accordance with Section 603.6.2 of the Florida Building Code, Mechanical.

 8th edition of the Florida Mechanical Code: